LawRato

 As per Section 41 of the Indian Divorce Act, of 1869, the courts have the right to make decisions regarding the custody, education, and maintenance of Christian children.
 It is up to the discretion of the court keeping in mind the welfare and best interest of the child.
 The court can even deny custody to both parents if they are unable to give the proper opportunity to the child to grow both mentally and physically.

-What is the law on Boy or Girl Child Custody after Divorce in India?
+What is the Law on Child Custody for Boys or Girls after Divorce in India?

 1. Guardianship - The first method is through guardianship, i.e. parents give written consent to non-parents to give them custody of the child.
 Consent guardianship is not possible if one parent disagrees with it.

 2. Non-parent custody - The second method is granting non-parent custody.
-In this case, the non-parents file in the appropriate court where the child currently or permanently resides.
+In this scenario, the non-parents file for child custody in the appropriate court where the child currently or permanently resides.

 • That they have a long-standing relationship with the child and are fully capable of substituting for the parents in caring for the child.

-• That the court has not made a custody determination within one year of the filing.
+• That the court has not determined custody within one year of the filing.

 • One of the child's legal parents is deceased.